presentcompany/next-ts-boilerplate/README.md

 ...
 ```

+### React Query

+For tips on typing React Query, you can refer to this article [React Query And Typescript](https://tkdodo.eu/blog/react-query-and-type-script).

 ### Recoil

 For state management, RecoilJS is used.
 Recoil states will be included within the same directory as the component that is using it.
 A piece of atom state and all its selectors to be within the same file.
 For example, below is a piece of atom state eg. `tableOfContentsState`.
 For this particular atom, we have a few selectors with a `with` prefix at the front followed by a description of what it is getting.
 The atom to be exported as default followed by, named exports of selectors.